Russia says U.S. draft on Syria needs more balance

 Since their double veto last month, Moscow and Beijing have voiced support for humanitarian relief efforts in Syria but said they must not be used as a pretext for intervention.

-Lavrov said there was no need to put new initiatives on the table at the meeting in Cairo, suggesting the ministers could work from an initiative the Arab League adopted in November and a Security Council resolution Russia proposed to counter Western and Arab drafts.
+Lavrov said there was no need to put brand new initiatives on the table at the meeting in Cairo, suggesting the ministers could work with an initiative the Arab League adopted in November and a Security Council resolution Russia proposed to counter Western and Arab drafts.

 He made no mention of a separate Arab League plan, adopted in January, which called for Assad to cede power.
 The draft resolution Russia and China vetoed on February 4 would have expressed full support for that Arab League plan.